-A few years ago, General Motors was having trouble remaining in business, and its subsidiary that provided customers financing for automotive purchases, GMAC, converted to a bank holding company to take advantage of the Troubled Asset Relief Program (TARP).
+Just over ten years ago, General Motors was having trouble remaining in business.
+Its subsidiary that provided customers financing for automotive purchases, GMAC, converted to a bank holding company.
+The goal was to take advantage of the Troubled Asset Relief Program (TARP).

-Opening an account with Ally Bank
+Opening an Account with Ally Bank

 It look less than two seconds once I submitted my application for Ally Bank to inform me my application was approved.
 Once inside this virtual gate, I was able to choose whether I wanted to receive paper or electronic statements.
-I always choose electronic to cut down on paper waste, and I wish more services would offer this option from the beginning.
+I always choose electronic to cut down on paper waste.
+I wish more services would offer this option from the beginning.

 Ally Bank then required me to create my security settings for viewing my account information and activity online.
 The bank has combined most of the security features that have become commonplace over the past few years.
-I created a user name and a strong password, including mixed case letters and numbers.
+I created a username and a strong password, including mixed case letters and numbers.

 If Ally Bank does not recognize the computer you are using to log into your account, they will send you an email with a single-use password to further confirm your identity.
 I have not seen this feature implemented anywhere else.

-Using the Ally Bank savings account
+Using the Ally Bank Savings Account

 Once logged in, I was impressed with the clean look of the interface.